h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/dao/UpsDAO.rst

 addUps
 ^^^^^^

-.. java:method::  void addUps(Ups ups)
+.. java:method:: public void addUps(Ups ups)
    :outertype: UpsDAO

    Adds a new Ups to the database

-   :param ups:
+   :param ups: the UPS to add

 getUps
 ^^^^^^

-.. java:method::  Ups getUps(int id)
+.. java:method:: public Ups getUps(int id)
    :outertype: UpsDAO

-   returns the UPS entity that matches the given id
+   Returns the UPS that matches the given id

-   :param id: int
+   :param id: the id of the UPS we want to retrieve

 getUpsBySerialNumber
 ^^^^^^^^^^^^^^^^^^^^